JamesSkemp/words/content/post/if-theres-one-thing-that-i-dont-like-about-wordpress-.md

 +++
-title = "If there's one thing that I don't like about WordPress .." summary = "WordPress definitely needs to work on their updating procedures, as well as how you enable/disable plugins." draft = false comments = false date = "2006-08-11T16:53:00-05:00"
+title = "If there's one thing that I don't like about WordPress .." description = "WordPress definitely needs to work on their updating procedures, as well as how you enable/disable plugins." draft = false comments = false date = "2006-08-11T16:53:00-05:00"